Giannis-Alamanos/ORB-LINE-SLAM/README.md

 git clone https://github.com/Giannis-Alamanos/ORB-LINE-SLAM.git ORB-LINE-SLAM
 ```

-We provide a script `build.sh` to build the *Thirdparty* libraries and *ORB-SLAM3*.
+We provide a script `build.sh` to build the *Thirdparty* libraries and *ORB-LINE-SLAM*.
 Please make sure you have installed all required dependencies (see section 2).
 Execute:
 ```
 cd ORB-LINE-SLAM
 chmod +x build.sh